-Dentists, dental hygienists and dental assistants of all levels are greatly needed to help serve our community.
-We invite them to volunteer their services and work alongside our professional staff once or twice a month, or more, and in return they will receive the satisfaction of knowing they have helped change the life of someone who might not otherwise receive dental care.
+Volunteering is a nice option for helping.
+Are you a dentist, dental hygienist, or dental assistant that would like to help us serve our community?
+We invite you to volunteer to work alongside our professional staff as little or as much as you desire.
+In return, you will receive the satisfaction of knowing you have helped change the life of someone who might not otherwise receive dental care.

 What is the target population?